MicrosoftDocs/azure-dev-docs/articles/terraform/overview-azapi-provider.md

 ### Usage Hierarchy
 Overall, usage should follow these steps:
-1. It is always recommended to start with performing as many operations as possible within `azapi_resource`.
+1. It's always recommended to start with performing as many operations as possible within `azapi_resource`.
-2. If the resource type does not exist within `azapi_resource` but does fall under one of the types supported by `azapi_data_plane_resource`, use that instead.
+2. If the resource type doesn't exist within `azapi_resource` but does fall under one of the types supported by `azapi_data_plane_resource`, use that instead.
-3. If the resource already exists in AzureRM or has a property that cannot be accessed within `azapi_resource`, use `azapi_update_resource` to access these specific properties.
-Note that resources that are not supported by `azapi_resource` or `azapi_data_plane_resource` cannot be updated through this resource.
+3. If the resource already exists in AzureRM or has a property that can't be accessed within `azapi_resource`, use `azapi_update_resource` to access these specific properties.
+Resources that `azapi_resource` or `azapi_data_plane_resource` don't support can't be updated through this resource.
-4. If you are desiring to perform an action that is not based on an Azure CRUD-friendly resource, `azapi_resource_action` is less straightforward than `azapi_update_resource` but more flexible.
+4. If you're trying to perform an action that isn't based on an Azure CRUD-friendly resource, `azapi_resource_action` is less straightforward than `azapi_update_resource` but more flexible.

 ## Resource configuration examples